utkarsha02/TicTacToe/README.md

 ![tictactoe](image/misere-tic-tac-toe-thumb.png)

 Building a reverse version of tic-tac-toe also called avoidance ttt.
-The Best First Move In Misere Tic-Tac-Toe (3-In-A-Row Is Losing)
+The Best First Move In Misere Tic-Tac-Toe (3-In-A-Row Is Losing).
+I have built the game using AI and minimax Algorithm.

 In misere tic-tac-toe, you want to avoid strong positions of making 3 in a row.
 It seems like playing in the center would be bad.
 However, this is the surprising part of misere tic-tac-toe.